codsen/codsen/packages/object-fill-missing-keys/README.md

 // }
 ```

-In order to trigger normalisation on an ignored path, you have to set the value on that path to be _falsey_, but not placeholder.
+To trigger normalisation on an ignored path, you have to set the value on that path to be _falsey_, but not a placeholder.
 If you are using default placeholder, `false`, just set the value in the path as `true`.
-If you're using custom placeholder, different as `false`, set it to `false`.
-The normalisation will see not a placeholder and will start to comparing/filling in missing branches in your object.
+If you're using a custom placeholder, different as `false`, set it to `false`.
+The normalisation will see not a placeholder and will start by comparing/filling in missing branches in your object.

 For example, we want to fill the value for `a.b.c`, but we are not sure what's the data structure.
-We actually want a placeholder to be set during normalisation under path `a.b`.
+We _want_ a placeholder to be set during normalisation under path `a.b`.
 We set `a.b` to `true`:

 ```js
 const res = fillMissingKeys(